vesoft-inc/nebula-docs/docs-2.0/nebula-console.md

 !!! note

-    - A file will be saved in the working directory, i.e., what the linux command `pwd` shows.
+    - The exported file is stored in the working directory, i.e., what the linux command `pwd` shows.

     - This command only works for the next query statement.